-Ernst & Young Taipei, Taiwan The Republic of China 14 March 2018
+Ernst & Young, Taipei, Taiwan 20 March 2019

 Notice to Readers:

 The accompanying consolidated financial statements are intended only to present the financial position, financial performance and cash flows in accordance with accounting principles and practices generally accepted in the Republic of China and not those of any other jurisdiction.
 The standards, procedures and practices to audit such consolidated financial statements are those generally accepted and applied in the Republic of China.